Covid-19 guidance, tests, vaccinations, and self-isolation

 Should I socially distance?

-A polite reminder that not all disabilities are visible and some people may be exempt from wearing a face covering either due to their disability or to aid communication with a disabled person.
+As a University, we recognise our obligations to be proactive to anticipate the needs of disabled people under the Equality Act 2010.
+It is also important to note that not all disabilities are visible, and some people may be exempt from wearing a face covering either due to their disability or to aid communication with a disabled person.

 Learn about face coverings, face masks, face visors, face shields and more in the Gov.uk guidance: 'When to wear a face covering and how to make your own'.

-Students and staff can get Covid-19 vaccinations at University Health Centre.
+Students and staff can get Covid-19 vaccinations on campus at the Health Centre.

 See the dates and times of drop-in vaccination clinics in Coventry and Warwickshire.